iuni-cadre/AlphaDemo/_episodes/03-visualization.md

 ---

 > ## Getting Started
-> Start your Jupyter Lab environment
+>- Start your Jupyter Lab environment
-> To get the input files in the right path, run the "demo02_data_package" from the CADRE Marketplace.
+>- To get the input files in the right path, run the "demo02_data_package" from the CADRE Marketplace.
 {: .prereq}

 > ## Data set limitation
-> Only Microsoft Academic Graph data is compatible with this demo {: .callout}
+>- Only Microsoft Academic Graph data is compatible with this demo
+>- Refine your query size for better visulization results (only papers after 2017 will be included for size control) {: .callout}

 {% include links.md %}